tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ### Additional Testing

 This leads us to discuss additional testing.
 It is important that all code paths are tested at at least one layer.
 The best place to test this is at the lowest level they occur.
-This makes these layers Bedrock classes as well.
 Let’s go back at take a look at SequenceUtil.

 It uses the Location Service to find a reference to the Sequencer.
 There are two ways this operation can fail.
 If the Sequence is not registered, it can be assumed to not be running, and this is